 Lani V. Jones

 Lani V. Jones, Ph.D.
 LICSW is a Black feminist scholar and therapists.
-She is an Associate Professor in the School of Social Welfare and the Department of Women, Gender and Sexuality Studies at the University at Albany, SUNY.
+She is a Professor in the School of Social Welfare and the Department of Women, Gender and Sexuality Studies at the University at Albany, SUNY.
 She has more than twenty years of experience in providing therapy to Women of Color.
 Her research and scholarship are concentrated in the area of mental health practice research with a focus on enhancing psychosocial competence among Women of Color.
-Her works include, African Americans and depression: Signs, awareness, treatments, and interventions (Roman & Littlefield) as well as numerous articles and book chapters.
+Her works include Reenvisioning therapy with women of color (NASW Press 2020), African Americans and depression: Signs, awareness, treatments, and interventions (Roman & Littlefield), as well as numerous articles and book chapters.

 Jones, L.V. & Harris, M.A.
 (2019).
 Developing a Black feminist analysis for mental health practice: From theory to praxis.
 Women & Therapy doi:10.1080/02703149.2019.1622908

 Jones, L.V., Ahn, S., *Quezada, N.M., & *Chakravarty, S. (2018).
 Enhancing counseling services for Black college women attending HBCUs.
 Journal of Ethnic & Cultural Diversity in Social Work. doi:10.1080/15313204.2018.1449689

 Carlson, B.L., Jones, L.V., Harris, M., *Quezada, N., & Frazer, R. (2017).
 Trauma shared recognition and indigenous resistance on social media.
 Australasian Journal of Information Systems, 21, 1-18. doi:10.3127/ajis.v21i0.1570